nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   For signing certificates: [Security Officer](#xroad-security-officer), [Registration Officer](#xroad-registration-officer)

 Disabled certificates are not used for signing messages or for establishing secure channels between security servers (authentication).
-If a certificate is disabled, its status in the “OCSP response” column in the “Keys and Certificates” table is “Disabled”.
+If a certificate is disabled, its status in the “OCSP” column in the “Keys and Certificates” table is “Disabled”.

 To activate or disable a certificate, follow these steps.

-1. On the **Management** menu, select **Keys and Certificates**.
+1. In the **Navigation** tabs, select **Keys and Certificates**.

+2. Show more details about a token by clicking the caret next to the token name.

-2. To activate a certificate, select an inactive certificate from the table and click **Activate**.
-To deactivate a certificate, select an active certificate from the table and click **Disable**.
+3. To activate a certificate, click on the desired certificate's name.

+    3.1 In the opening **Certificate** dialog, click **Activate**.
+To deactivate a certificate, click **Disable** in the **Certificate** dialog.

 ### 5.5 Configuring and Registering an Authentication key and Certificate